We’re Hiring: Director of Finance and Administration

 Benefits: Health insurance, retirement match, personal time off

-Apply with: Cover letter, resume, and at least three professional references who have worked with you directly in the past five years.
+Apply no later than June 21, 2021 with: Cover letter, resume, and at least three professional references who have worked with you directly in the past five years.
 Send materials to [email protected].

 About the Position